inex/ixp-manager-docs-md/docs/features/dns-arpa.md

                         7200 )          ; Minimum
 ```

-The `reverse-vlan-12-ipv4.include` is the output of the ISC Bind template above for a given VLAN ID.
+The `reverse-vlan-12-ipv4.include` is the output of the ISC Bind `bind` template above for a given VLAN ID.

 We use the sample script `update-dns-from-ixp-manager.sh` which can be found [in this directory](https://github.com/inex/IXP-Manager/blob/master/tools/runtime/dns-arpa) to keep this updated ourselves.